 Delaware Soil Testing Program

-University of Delaware Soil Testing Program is Open
+The UD Soil Testing Program is OPEN

 Why soil test?

 Soil testing provides useful information to help people manage their land.
 A farmer or home gardener might have his/her soil tested to determine how much lime or fertilizer is needed to grow plants and/or avoid over-applying nutrient sources like manure.
 Parents might test the soil in their yard to see if hazardous amounts of lead or arsenic are present before installing a backyard playset for their children, or before beginning a new vegetable garden.
 Archeologists use soil testing to learn about past land use at historical sites.
 Scientists test soil to monitor the effects of new management practices on soil properties and environmental conditions.

 The UD Soil Testing Program provides a variety of soil testing and educational support to farmers, homeowners and others engaged in soil management and land use.
 The program is offered as a public service of the College of Agriculture and Natural Resources and the Department of Plant and Soil Sciences.

 Analyses are provided on a “Fee for Service” basis